ACADEMIC FACULTY & ESS TEACHERS

 I am amazed by how ASA balances academics and arts in crafting their curriculum.
 I also love the idea of building an inclusive community while students are expressing their individual creativity and confidence.

-Reyjane Valiente earned a Bachelor’s of Secondary Education in Physical Sciences at Cebu Normal University, Philippines.
-She also completed her academic requirements for Masters in Science Teaching at University of Cebu, Philippines.
-She spent the last 10 years teaching Science to Grades 7-10 students and the last 2 years serving as an Assisting School Principal in one of the public schools in the Philippines before moving here to Arizona.
-She’s very excited to join the ASA team this school year as a cultural-exchange teacher.
+Reyjane Valiente earned a Bachelor’s degree in Secondary Education with a focus on Physical Sciences at Cebu Normal University, Philippines.
+She also completed her academic requirements for a Master’s in Science Teaching at the University of Cebu, Philippines.
+She spent the last 10 years teaching Science to Grades 7-10 students and the last 2 years serving as an Assisting School Principal in one of the public schools in the Philippines before moving to Arizona.

-Schools taught at: Sotero B. Cabahug FORUM for Literacy, Philippines; Bulacao National High School, Philippines
+Teaching Experience: ASA, Sotero B. Cabahug FORUM for Literacy, Bulacao National High School

 Education and Degrees Earned: